Knowledge Base

 Secondly, make a CT600 return and include all your disallowable expenses in your operating costs

-Then, when your accounting period has finished and you are ready to file, you can simply create and open your CT600 Filing and then set the section in box 100 ‘Disallowable expenses’ to ‘yes’.
+Finally, when your accounting period has finished and you are ready to file, you can simply create and open your CT600 Filing and then set the section in box 100 ‘Disallowable expenses’ to ‘yes’.
 Once you have done this, the supplementary section will be visible in the section navigator.

 Disallowable Expenses Section CT600

-From this point you can enter all your disallowable costs, from this figure Easydigitalfiling software will add them back to your taxable profits.
+From this point you can enter all your disallowable costs, from this figure software will add them back to your taxable profits.

 Disallowable Expenses Section CT600